cristiansteib/Sim800l/README.md

 ## Library SIM800l Module for Arduino UNO
 The Purpose of This library is to use the module in the most easy way and transparent.

+To download. click the DOWNLOAD ZIP button, rename the uncompressed folder **Sim800l**.
+  Check that the *Sim800l* folder contains Sim800l.cpp and Sim800l.h

+Go to arduino IDE Sketch >> Import Library >> add library...
+Select the folde Sim800l OR
+Place the Sim800l library folder your arduinosketchfolder/libraries/ folder.
+You may need to create the libraries subfolder if its your first library.
+Restart the IDE.

 ## connections & pinouts
 Arduino Uno  |   Sim800l   |    Notes
 -------------|-------------|------------